 Why do you have three ice creams a day and don't have a gram of fat?
 How does he manage to jump so much?
 Why are you recovering so well?
 These are questions that people ask themselves every day.
 Well, it is true that taking care of yourself and sports training are important keys to answering these questions, but they are not everything.

-The potential of genetics is such that today we cannot answer all the questions that come to mind, but we do know that there are numerous SNPs (genetic variations) associated with obesity.
-The most studied gene is called FTO and it has been seen that despite having a high predisposition to suffer from obesity, the body mass index can be decreased by performing intense exercise.
+The potential of genetics is such that today we cannot answer all the questions that cross our minds, but we do know that there are numerous SNPs (genetic variations) associated with obesity.
+The most studied gene is called FTO and it has been shown that despite having a high predisposition to obesity, the body mass index can be reduced by performing intense exercise.

 The same happens when we go to the world of sports.
 Hard training is essential, but there are people who find it easier to carry out certain sports such as strength, speed, endurance sports ...
 There are numerous studies carried out in this regard in recent years, but there are certain findings that we have known for a long time.